raphaelmansuy/digital_palace/README.md

 - [marvin](https://www.askmarvin.ai/welcome/what_is_marvin/) Marvin is a lightweight AI toolkit for building natural language interfaces that are reliable, scalable, and easy to trust.
 - [Vercel AI SDK](https://vercel.com/blog/ai-sdk-3-generative-ui) (Stream React Components from LLMs to deliver richer user experiences)
 - [AICI](https://github.com/microsoft/AICI) AICI: Prompts as (Wasm) Programs
+- [Flowneum](https://github.com/floneum/floneum) A toolkit for controllable, private AI on consumer hardware in rust

 ## AI Command tools